fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Week 3
 ## Jun 20
-### Nutrition, Economy, and Citizenship
-Popularization of nutritional science provided the perfect cover for telling immigrants how they should eat and be more American in their food and moral choices.

-- Katherine Turner, _How the Other Half Ate_ (Ch.
-1: The Problem of Food), ebook pp. 14--39. [[online through UNM](https://ebookcentral.proquest.com/lib/unm/detail.action?docID=1574614)]
-- Charlotte Biltekoff, _Eating Right in America_ (Ch.
-2: Scientific Moralization), 13--44.

-{% include alert.html class='danger' title='Reading Quiz' text="
-"%}

-## Jun 21
 ### Industrializing Meat
 - [VIDEO OVERVIEW: Animals as protein technology](https://youtu.be/Vr8nfqg0bZg)
 - Joshua Specht, [The price of plenty: how beef changed America](https://www.theguardian.com/environment/2019/may/07/the-price-of-plenty-how-beef-changed-america)